Posted by admin

 Plan of a separate compartmented bathtub to reduce humidity in the bathroom

-- To avoid excessive humidity in the usual three-fixture bathroom, the bath tub or shower cubicle is located in a separate compartment with a separate door, while the toilet and Wash basin are located in another compartment.
-This type of bathroom affords privacy for 2 users using at the same time and prevents the build-up of humidity in the whole bathroom.
+- To avoid excessive humidity in the usual three-fixture bathroom, the bath tub or shower cubicle is located in one compartment with a separate door, while the toilet and Wash basin are located in another compartment.
+This type of bathroom affords privacy for 2 users using the bathroom, at the same time and prevents the build-up of humidity in the whole bathroom.
 The minimum size of such a bathroom is 10’6″ x 6’0″.

 - Another variation is to have 2 separate bathrooms with separate doors – one with only the toilet, (the minimum size of the Toilet is 3’6″ x 5’0″) and the other with the Shower/bathtub and wash basin,(the minimum size is 5’6″ x 6’0″).
 In this type, the bath can become a combination bath-dressing room.
 This system was very prevalent in India earlier because it is recommended in Vastu Shastra.